Lesson 1 of 8 - free your true Self and reduce false-self wounds

 21) Can you recommend any helpful books on wounding and recovery?
 Yes.

 Also see these questions and answers about normal personality subselves.
 If you're skeptical about them, please read my letter to you, and try interviewing one of your subselves.
-For perspective, about 80% of site visitors responding to a poll say "Yes, personality subselves are real, without question."
+For perspective, almost 80% of site visitors responding to a poll say "Yes, personality subselves are real, without question."

 If you don't find your question there or above, please ask!

-1) What is a "psychological wound"?
+Q1) What is a "psychological wound"?

 • excessive fears